uri-library-data-services/iassist-preview/content/blog/feedback-data-storage.md

 addition, ICPSR is launching "openICPSR," a new open access repository for researchers and institutions that need to comply with Federal requirements to make data publicly available.
-Data deposited in
-\"openICPSR\" will be discoverable in the ICPSR catalog, but not restricted to ICPSR members \-- anyone will be able to download.
+Data deposited in "openICPSR" will be discoverable in the ICPSR catalog, but not restricted to ICPSR members -- anyone will be able to download.
 ICPSR staff will edit the metadata appearing in the catalog, and depositors can commission full curation of their collections (e.g. full codebooks, variable-level metadata for searching) by ICPSR staff.
 In addition to